PyMan142/Python-Task-Raffle-Chat-Bot/README.md

 pip install -U twitchio
 Must be python version 3.7+ (Or higher)

+# Customiza
+- You will have to rename the command to what you want inside of main.py
+- @bot.command(name='task') <- Change what's inside of the ' ' to whatever you want the command to be called

 # User Commands
 - !help - List all commands for the users
 - !task [title] - Create a new task